UAF Music Student Handbook

 Each student enrolled in Private Lessons at the 261 level, or higher, must appear on at least one Music at One recital as a soloist during each semester of study.

 Students indicate their presence at an event by handing in a Recital Attendance Card to a faculty member at the end of the event.
 (This includes those performing on Music at One.)
 Students may NOT turn this card in to office staff.
 After the student's presence is recorded, the card will be returned to the "card box" by the Music Department Office door.
+Students will receive a notification via email that their attendance has been recorded and their card returned to the card box.
 The student should retrieve the card and use it again for the next event.
 Extra cards are available if the card is lost.

 The Department will not "excuse" students from attending the minimum number of required events.
 Work schedules, class conflicts, illness, unexpected concert cancellations, to name but a few, do NOT count as acceptable excuses.
 Unusual problems, which could prevent a student from meeting the course requirements, should be brought to the attention of the course instructor at the beginning of the semester.